-The UN define class 3 substances as flammable liquids and liquid desensitised explosives.
+The UN define class 3 substances as flammable liquids and liquid desensitized explosives.

-Flammable liquids are liquids which produce a flammable vapour at temperatures of less than 60°C (or 65.4°C for substances tested with an open-cup method).
+Flammable liquids are liquids which produce a flammable vapor at temperatures of less than 60°C (or 65.4°C for substances tested with an open-cup method).

 This can be in the form of a single liquid or a mixture of liquids, as well as liquids containing solids in solution or suspension.